12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Another tip is to analyze the popularity of particular posts (that are not ads) after a while and then choose the most popular ones, in terms of the number of likes and shares.
 These posts will be the targets for promotion, as you already know that they are able to bring the desired results.

 The posts showing a clear intent to sell something do not always work as expected for any online business.
-Rather, constant product ads may result in notable declines in the number of your Facebook followers.
+Rather, constant product ads might result in notable declines in the number of your Facebook followers.

 Considering this fact, think about publishing posts with different advertising messages conveyed.